waynecen/katsu-bot/README.md

-# notify-bot
+# katsu-bot
-Discord bot to help users organize their life with alerts and notifications
+Discord bot to help users organize with alerts and notifications

-A WIP, mostly to experiment and improve understanding of JS - currently testing and creating new commands.
+WIP, currently testing and creating new commands.